-- a retail establishment where 50% or more of the gross revenue of the establishment is derived from the sale of liquor; - a gambling facility, except that use of the EBT system is permitted in any portion of the premises of a gambling facility that is set aside separately for the sale primarily of staple foods; or

-• a retail establishment that provides adult-oriented entertainment in which performers disrobe or perform in an unclothed state for entertainment.
+- a retail establishment where 50% or more of the gross revenue of the establishment is derived from the sale of liquor; - a gambling facility, except that use of the EBT system is permitted in any portion of the premises of a gambling facility that is set aside separately for the sale primarily of staple foods; or - a retail establishment that provides adult-oriented entertainment in which performers disrobe or perform in an unclothed state for entertainment.

-To further ensure the integrity of EBT card use, Maine also blocks TANF cash transactions at restricted locations, encourages clients to have their picture on EBT cards, monitors EBT cash transactions to track misuse on a database, provides recipients with an acknowledgement form with information on appropriate use of TANF, discusses cash and EBT cards and the penalties for misuse at application and redetermination.
+To further ensure the integrity of EBT card use, Maine also blocks TANF cash transactions at restricted locations, monitors EBT cash transactions to track misuse on a database, provides recipients with an acknowledgement form with information on appropriate use of TANF, discusses cash and EBT cards and the penalties for misuse at application and redetermination.